MikkelTJensen/p9-code/README.md

 2. Run the server in a terminal first
 3. Then run the client in another terminal
 4. Watch the magic happen
-To run C# code:
+To run C# code: 'dotnet run'
-> dotnet run
-To run Python code:
+To run Python code 'python3 file.py'
-> python3 file.py